 The majority of pines in the park are Scots pines but there also some Black pine or Austrian pine.

 There are several Scots pine trees standing together at the bottom end of the park and they make an impressive group when photographed together.
-There are around 42 trees in the area, on either side of the path making the scots pine the second most common species in the park.
+There are around 42 trees in the area, on either side of the path making the Scots pine the second most common species in the park.
+The Scots pine is a two needle pine and its bark has a distinct orange appearance at the top of the tree.

 There are other Scots pines around the park, three of them along the path by Avenue Road.